Chris Mason (darts player): BDO and first PDC spell

 Mason enjoyed his best achievement in the 1999 BDO World Championship, when he recovered from 1–4 down in sets in his best-of-nine quarter-final match against Martin Adams, survived many match darts against him before eventually winning 5–4 in sets, winning by 6–4 in legs in the deciding set.
 This match is regarded as one of the best matches on television, and it included 29 180s between the players; 13 for Mason and 16 for Adams.
 He lost the semi-final 2–5 to reigning BDO World Champion, Raymond van Barneveld, three of those sets on deciding legs.

 Mason avenged the defeat to van Barneveld the following year by beating van Barneveld 3–1 in the first round, averaging over 100.
 Mason also beat Fordham in the quarter-finals before losing 4–5 to Ted Hankey in the semi-finals, after leading 4–2.
 This match holds the 180 record for a 9 set match with 38 180's hit in the match, 16 of them from Mason, marking the second consecutive year that he had lost to the eventual champion in the semi-finals.

 Mason's last appearance at Lakeside was a first round defeat to Mervyn King in 2001.
-He also reached the semi final of the BDO's other major tournament, the Winmau World Masters in 2000, losing to the eventual champion, John Walton.
+He also reached the semi-final of the BDO's other major tournament, the Winmau World Masters in 2000, losing to the eventual champion, John Walton.

-Mason hit the perfect 9 dart game in the last 32 stage of the Winmau World Masters, watched by good friend Bobby George, who said "it was OK apart from the treble 19 wasn't quite in the middle".
+Mason hit a nine dart finish in the last 64 stage of the 1999 Winmau World Masters.